PlasmoGenEpi/PGEcore/scripts/MultiLociBiallelicModel/README.md

 ### Purpose

-The code supplied by this paper does a maximum-likelihood (MLE) method to estimate:

-haplotype frequencies and prevalence multiplicity of infection (MOI/COI) from SNP data.
+The code supplied by this paper does a maximum-likelihood (MLE) method to estimate haplotype frequencies and prevalence multiplicity of infection (MOI/COI) from SNP data.
 The functions here provide functionality to predict possible haplotype prevalence within the population that lead to the current set of data.
 Also estimates MOI/COI based on these estimates.
 Has to take only biallelic SNPs and compuationally can be limited by the number of loci supplied (in publication used 10 loci).

 ### Existing resources